PGDE (Primary)

 Note: We will accept alternate International qualifications in English and Mathematics where evidence is provided via NARIC (National Recognition Information Centre).

-Attainment of the minimum entry qualifications does not guarantee that the application will progress.
+Attainment of the minimum entry qualifications does not guarantee that the application will progress as competition for limited places is extremely high.

 An offer of a place on this course is made on the basis of your application and successful interview.